What Hosepipe Bans Are In Place In Your Area And What Does It Mean For Your Business?

 South East Water

-South East Water have introduced a Temporary Use Ban (hosepipe restrictions) from 3 July 2026 and applying to the Kent area only.
+South East Water has introduced a Temporary Use Ban (hosepipe restrictions) from 3 July 2026 and this applies to the Kent area only.

 More information can be found here.